MicrosoftDocs/dynamics-365-project-operations/articles/psa/psa-eol-faq.md

 ### What will my new cost structure look like?
 Can I be grandfathered into my existing cost structure?
 How are my existing enterprise volume discounts impacted?

-As all customers have been upgraded to Project Operations licenses already, the cost structure should not change.
+As all customers have been upgraded to Project Operations licenses already, the cost structure shouldn't change.

 ### Where can I see the capability map of Project Operations compared to PSA 3.x?